 The DNP program prepares advanced practice nurses at a doctoral level.
 It is a clinical doctorate.
 The curriculum for the DNP degree generally includes advanced practice, leadership, and application of clinical research related to nursing.
 Nurses prepared with a DNP may serve as advanced practice nurses, as health care leaders or executive as well as nurse educators.
 To earn a DNP in nursing, you must be prepared at the baccalaureate or master’s level.

-You know what you’d like to do, and you know the education you need.
-Now you need to know where to go to school.
+When you know what you’d like to do, and the education you need, you should start looking at available schools.